Yes, we use FedEx International or Canada Post. You will be charged duties outside of North America.

 We take pride in our Merino and purchase our wool from a farm in New Zealand with sustainable/ethical land and animal practices.

 Every Canadian made frame or complete bike includes a single colour (gloss finish, not matte or flake) and black or white decals.
 More complex paint job costs are based off of additional labour and paint costs.
-Please contact us and view the paint gallery for some inspiration!
+We can provide some help with the artwork if you have custom graphics in mind.

 Currently we are not hiring, sorry!
 Feel free to stop by for a chat though.